Click here to download our Modern Slavery Statement 2021

 Modern Slavery Policy

 Tunnock’s is committed to the prevention of any instance of Modern Slavery being connected to its business or supply chains.
-Tunnock’s has a Modern Slavery policy in place that sets out the company's zero tolerance stance.
+Tunnock’s has a Modern Slavery policy in place that sets out the company's zero tolerance stance which is accessible to all staff via Shared Drives and Policy Folders.
 Tunnock’s policies and procedures will continue to be kept under review.

 Tunnock’s products contain, amongst other ingredients, chocolate, flour, egg products, sugar and coconut.
 These raw materials are sourced from a limited number of reputable, international and UK-based suppliers whom Tunnock’s has established relationships with.

-Tunnock’s appreciates that its ingredients, and the countries they are sourced from, present a risks from a Modern Slavery perspective and Tunnock’s will continue to monitor its supply chain.
+Tunnock’s appreciates that its ingredients, and the countries they are sourced from, present a risk from a Modern Slavery perspective and Tunnock’s will continue to monitor its supply chain from a Modern Slavery perspective.

 Transport and Distribution